 The site at Drakes Lane is the most suitable and deliverable site to meet the NCAAP obligation.

 New Local Plan

 We have allocated the site at Drakes Lane for the Gypsy and Traveller site within our new Local Plan.
-We have submitted the new Local Plan to the Secretary of State for public examination in the autumn.
+We adopted our Local Plan on 27 May 2020.